FAIR BOOK

 b.
 All jars must be clean and two-part lid/ring construction.

 d.
-Fasten tags to jars lids with elastic bands.
+Fasten tags to jar ring with elastic bands.

 Prizes: 1st: $6, 2nd: $5, 3rd: $4